A categorification of Grassmannian cluster algebras: Motivating observations

 {\mathbf{d}}

 \begin{proof} The proof is inductive, starting from an initial seed of Pl\"ucker coordinates, which are eigenfunctions by definition, and proceeding by mutation.
-We denote by $\multi(f)\in \ZZ^n$ the multidegree (or $\GL_n(\k)$-weight) of an eigenfunction $f$, noting that the sum of the coefficients gives the usual degree.
+The mutation formula for a new variable $x'_m$ in terms of the seed $(Q,\underline{x})$ is